 If you’re serious about the expansion of your business, you’ll need to start automating your marketplace payments as soon as you can.
-Payments are a core aspect of building a multi-vendor marketplace and keeping on top of each individual vendor and what is owed to who, can be difficult - thankfully that’s where Jetti comes in.
+Payments are a core aspect of building a multi-vendor marketplace and keeping on top of each individual vendor and what is owed to who, can be difficult - however, Onport's can help to simplify the entire process.

-With Jetti, our automation software allows payments to take care of themselves, leaving you more time to focus on what really matters: the growth of your store.
+With Onport, our backoffice automation platform allows you to streamline many of your payment operations, leaving you more time to focus on maximizing your value proposition to your customers.

 STEP 1: Choose Your Pricing Model